9spokes/open-platform-docs/source/index.html.md

 ## Pagination

 The 9Spokes API default page is set to size 10, however this can be modified.
-A response will have total properties showing a specified number of results.
+A response will have `total` property showing a specified number of results.

 > A typical success response of data